qmk/qmk_firmware/keyboards/kopibeng/mnk88/readme.md

 ## Reset

-Press the RESET switch on top side of PCB to enter bootloader.
+Press the RESET switch on bottom side of PCB to enter bootloader.